brainhack-school2020/arielle-bhs-project-/README.md

 ## Summary

 This repository contains information relating to my BHS 2020 final project.
-I am interested in looking at functional connectivity in resting state data from healthy participants (that I collected).
+I am interested in looking at functional connectivity in resting state data in relation to behavioral and/or personality attributes collected from healthy participants.

 ## Project definition